KyleCBowman/NFTIdentity/nftid.md

 The online store can then run the one-way checksum process on each attribute, to verify that they do match.

 So essentially, for each value the user submits both:
-* The Cleartext value
+* The cleartext value
 * The corresponding checksum result

 Notice here how the process is more about confirming that the information the user has inputted is actually their information.
-This is confirmed because they have submitted
+The user still needs to enter it in cleartext for the shopping website to process, but the DID generated from the Master Record is used to confirm the information is correct.

 # Using this for NFT Verification

 ## There are 3 scenarios in which we would need to implement this

-* Brand New Project, Yet to mint and with an Open Policy
+- Brand New Project, Yet to mint and with an Open Policy
-* A project that has already minted, but does have an Open Policy
+- A project that has already minted, but does have an Open Policy
+    - (Backwards compatibility)
-* A project that has already minted and the Policy has closed
+- A project that has already minted and the Policy has closed
+    - (Backwards compatibility)

 ## New Projects